Github4Aakanksha/github4aakanksha.github.io/index.md

 ---
 ### SumZero Investment Thesis Driven Trading Strategy

+#### Business Problem:
+How can we make sense of text-based investment ideas on our website to create trading strategies and improve stock market returns?

+#### Solution:
 <div style="text-align: justify;">
 At SumZero, Inc., I led a team to develop a trading strategy by integrating NLP and ChatGPT with S&P 500 stock price data from Yahoo Finance.
-We analyzed over 1,000 investment theses from SumZero using OpenAI’s API, achieving a sentiment analysis accuracy of 95.51%.
+I analyzed over 1,000 investment theses from SumZero using OpenAI’s API, achieving a sentiment analysis accuracy of 95.51%.
 By assigning trading signals (1 for bullish, -1 for bearish, 0 for neutral) and incorporating a stop-loss mechanism, our strategy delivered strong performance metrics, including a high Profit/Max Equity ratio and a positive Sharpe Ratio.
 We also explored the extraction of non-GAAP metrics for further analysis.
 </div>

 ![OpenAI API](https://img.shields.io/badge/OpenAI_API-lightgrey?style=flat-square&logo=openai)